nyu-cds/python-mpi/_episodes/05-collectives.md

 ![barrier]({{ page.root }}/fig/04-barrier.png "barrier")

-Process zero first calls MPI_Barrier at the first time snapshot (T1).
+Process zero first calls `Barrier` at the first time snapshot (T1).
 While process zero is hung up at the barrier, process one and three eventually make it (T2).
 When process two finally makes it to the barrier (T3), all of the processes then begin execution again (T4).

 ## Broadcasting